avine/git-cheat-sheet/README.md

 # staging one of them
 git add foo.txt

-# Restore the working tree to HEAD
+# restore the working tree to HEAD
 git reset --hard
 ```